MikeG621/MissionVerify/Readme.txt

  * No post-mission questions

 -Failure
- * Logical error in Global Goals guarantees FALSE result
+ * Global Goals logical error

 -=XWA=-
 -Failure
  * Player FlightGroup missing mothership

 ===============================================================================
-Copyright © 2020 Michael Gaisser
+Copyright © 2022 Michael Gaisser
 This program and related files are licensed under the Mozilla Public License.
 See License.txt for the full text.
 If for some reason the license was not distributed with this program, you can obtain the full text of the license at